 Building Cyber Resiliency: An Adaptive Approach to IT Security

-Cyber-attacks can mess you up worse than your worst nightmare, and building cyber resilience is the only way to fend them off.
+Cyber-attacks can mess you up worse than your worst nightmare, and building cyber resiliency is the only way to fend them off.

 Just last February in Oldsmar, Florida, a hacker breached into the system of the riverside town’s water treatment plant, raising chemical levels and making water dangerous to drink.